gutpassos/PipaFinder/README.md

 # PipaFinder
-Projeto faz a previsão do consumo de MSU do Mainframe em horas, objetivando efetuar um planejamento de capacidade em longo prazo do crescimento do consumo.
+Projeto faz a previsão do consumo de MSU do Mainframe objetivando efetuar um planejamento de capacidade em longo prazo do crescimento do consumo.